DOI-ONRR/doi-extractives-data/_how-it-works/lease-process-offshore.md

 **BOEM must:**

-* Disqualify companies from lease consideration if they have unacceptable operating history.
+* Disqualify companies from lease consideration if they have an unacceptable operating history.

 ## Lease sale